Due: Tuesday, April 21 at 5:00 pm

 To grade this assignment, we will:

-- Run automated tests on your
+- Run our automated tests on your

 gpioandtimermodules. - Observe your countdown clock running on a Mango Pi wired to a clock breadboard and visually confirm its operation.
 Our hardware setup will be configured exactly as specified in the schematic.